opencord/cord/docs/build_internals.md

 You are not in the group: docker, please logout/login.
 ```

-In those cases, please logout and login to the system to gain the proper group
+In such cases, please logout and login to the system to gain the proper group
 membership.
 Note that any patches specified will be downloaded, but no make
 targets will be run if you're not in the right groups.

-#### cord-boostrap.sh Examples
+#### Examples: cord-boostrap.sh

-Download sourcecode and prep for a local build by installing docker
+Download source code and prep for a local build by installing docker

 ```
 ./cord-bootstrap.sh -d
 ```